SEO for Hotels Dublin · Direct bookings · OTA defence

 When should I invest in hotel SEO — peak season or off-season?

 Off-season — every time.
-The SEO foundation built in November/December (room-type pages, schema, multi-language content, brand defense) ranks by April when the booking window opens for summer.
+The SEO foundation built in November/December (room-type pages, schema, multi-language content, brand defence) ranks by April when the booking window opens for summer.
 Hotels that wait until peak season to invest miss the rankings curve entirely.

 How do I track direct bookings from SEO vs OTAs?